-- Consistency of Scholarship with RCOB Standards and Expectations for performance.
-Fulfilling the College of Business Mission within each Discipline and Department.
-Consistency with the College of Business mission as well as the mission of each department and program.
-Consistency with the University Mission. - Meets the research productivity expectations of the Rohrer College of Business for tenure and promotion.
-Faculty seeking promotion to full professor will be expected to demonstrate a high standard of excellence and leadership in their research field. - Participates regularly in scholarly activities that are in the candidate's field(s) of teaching.
+Consistency of scholarship with Rowan University and the RCOB Standards and Expectations for performance and with Rowan University and the College of Business missions, as well as the mission of each department and program.

+- Meets the research productivity expectations of Rowan University and the Rohrer College of Business for tenure and promotion. - Faculty seeking promotion to full professor will be expected to demonstrate a high standard of excellence and/or leadership in their research field. - Participates regularly in scholarly activities that are in the candidate's field(s) of teaching.
 The candidate is expected to participate in scholarly activities in each of the discipline(s) that he or she teaches.